-Subsequent to December 31, 2019 the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on our business is not known at this time.
-These impacts could include the valuation of investments, potential future decreases in revenue or the profitability of our ongoing operations.
+The Company continues to operate through the pandemic with no significant disruptions to its operations.
+The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Company's business is not known at this time.
+These impacts could include the valuation of investments, potential future decreases in revenue, cash flows and working capital levels, or the profitability of ongoing operations.